-How to address a concern
+How to address a concern or appeal a decision

 Have a question or concern about your pension?

 If you have a concern about British Columbia Pension Corporation's service or a decision that's been made that affects you, call, email or write BC's Public Service Pension Plan – we want to hear about it.
 We care about getting things right.
 In most cases, we can resolve the issue quickly, easily and to everyone's satisfaction.

 Any person entitled to a benefit, or their agent, has the right to examine the plan documents, data and public information about the plan.

 PO Box 9460

 Online: Sign in to My Account and click the envelope for Message Centre

 Pension Corporation will review the information you send, as well as any relevant background information on file, and promptly respond with answers to your questions or information about how the issues you raised are being addressed.
 As the administrative agent of the plan, the corporation's priority is to ensure the plan rules are applied correctly.

 If you aren't satisfied with the response